TonyNguyenVn17/Image-Editor/README.md

 ## Contact

-For any questions or feedback, please contact [Your Name](mailto:your.email@example.com).
+For any questions or feedback, please contact [Tony Nguyen](mailto:17thien.nguyen@gmail.com).

 ---